 Any major change in your report can require the bank to restart the underwriting process.
 This delays the approval decision.
 It can even jeopardize your approval odds.

 It is best to wait until the ink dries on the closing documents to do these activities:

 - Apply for a new credit card or store charge card

 - Begin a new cable tv or satellite tv contract

 - Apply for any other new or refinance loan

 - Cancel unused credit cards

-As much as you want the peace of mind knowing you’ll have electric, water, and working tv when you move in, wait until the mortgage closes.
+As much as you want the peace of mind of knowing you’ll have electricity, water, and a working tv when you move in, wait until the mortgage closes.
 You’ll be glad you did.